Tadeqin/MixedRealityQR/README.md

 # MixedRealityQR
-For Mixed Reality coursework, locative-media, project"Evil Backyard"
+For Mixed Reality coursework, locative-media, project"The Evil Backyard"